virgili0/Virgilio/docs/contributing.md

 # Contribute

+> “There is immense power when a group of people with similar interests gets together to work toward the same goals.”

-Our mission is to share free and curated knowledge paths and high-quality content, and we think that everyone can put his hands in this mission!
+The mission of Virgilio is to share free and curated knowledge paths and high-quality content, and we think that everyone can put his hands in this wonderful and serious game!

 If you know how to use a tool or a framework, or you faced some business problems and their complications, why not writing a guide about it?

 Several studies and empirical proofs show that to teach something is the fastest and most effective way to learn it.
 Moreover, thousands of people will read it and would be grateful to you! 👍 Don't worry about the correctness of your English or the deepness of your knowledge, experienced people at Virgilio will help you to make your guide of the highest quality.